ngyngcphu/redisson-reproduce-bug/README.md

     1. MOVED redirects contain Cluster IPs (Redis doesn't know about NodePort)
     2. Normally scanInterval refreshes topology with correct NodePort IPs
-    3. But if scanInterval is dead, you're stuck with unreachable IPs
+    3. But if scanInterval is dead, always stuck with unreachable IPs
     4. Forever
 ```

-## Why We Built This
+## Why I Built This

-We hit this in production.
+I hit this in production.
 Payment processing went down, service degraded.
-Took us months to figure out why the app would randomly die after Redis failovers.
+Took me months to figure out why the app would randomly die after Redis failovers.

-Turns out it wasn't random - the bug had already killed scanInterval hours earlier, we just didn't know until the failover exposed it.
+Turns out it wasn't random - the bug had already killed scanInterval hours earlier, I just didn't know until the failover exposed it.

-This reproduction kit helps you trigger the bug reliably so you can see it happen, understand it, and verify the fix works.
+This reproduction kit helps trigger the bug reliably so can see it happen, understand it, and verify the fix works.